Graduate Degrees Offered

 The written thesis should be a research paper of "scholarly quality" -- making a novel contribution to scholarship in the field.
 The thesis should motivate the chosen research problem, evaluate the proposed solution (e.g., via analysis, measurement, simulation, or prototype implementation), and compare the approach to the related work in the field.
 While there is no specific length requirement, a reasonable target is a typical conference paper (e.g., 10-15 pages in two-column format or 20-40 pages in single-column, double spaced format).
 Due date will be Dean's Date in the spring term of year 2.
 After being graded, one bound copy of the final version must be submitted to Mudd Library and a.pdf file is due to the Graduate Coordinator.
 Click here to review Mudd Library Thesis formatting guidelines.

 Candidates electing to switch to the M.Eng degree track must complete a total of eight courses over two years, and are not required to submit a thesis.
 Three of the eight must be 500-level, and the additional courses may be chosen from 318, 320, 326, 375, any 400-level course, or 500-level COS course, including COS 597 and 598.
-Relevant courses from outside the department may be taken with advisor's consent.
+Relevant courses from outside the department may be taken with Director of Graduate Studies consent.
 All courses must be taken for a grade.
 Candidates must maintain a B average, with no more than one C allowed.

 For Princeton undergraduates interested in continuing at Princeton for a Master's Degree: There is now a special policy that allows current Princeton students to count up to two courses taken as an undergraduate towards a Master's degree in Computer Science at Princeton.
 Those two courses must be upper-level COS courses that fulfill requirements of the Master's degree and have been taken in excess of the COS requirements for the undergraduate degree.
 For example, if you take ten COS departmentals as an undergraduate at Princeton, and two of them are advanced classes that satisfy requirements of the Master's program, then you can count both towards a Master's degree if you are accepted into the program.
 This is a way to reduce your expected time to completion by approximately one semester.